 Funding for alternative markets, applications and technologies may be more actively explored in future years.

-Therefore, Round 2 of the fund will not support:
+Therefore the fund will not support:

 Projects related to the clean-up of tyre stockpiles;